xta0/xta0.me/_posts/2025-01-20-GenAI-Stable-Diffusion-SDXL.md

 prompt_embedding = torch.cat((prompt_embed_1, prompt_embed_2), dim = 2) ##[1, 5, 2048]
 ```
 The code above produces an embedding vector with the shape `[1, 5, 768]`, which is expected because it transforms one-dimensional token IDs into 768-dimensional vectors.
-We then switch to the OpenCLIP ViT-bigG encoder to encode the same input tokens, resulting a `[1, 5, 1280]` embedding tenor.
+We then switch to the OpenCLIP ViT-bigG encoder to encode the same input tokens, resulting in a `[1, 5, 1280]` embedding tensor.
 Finally, we concatenate these two tensors as the final embedding.

 In real world, SDXL uses something called **pooled embeddings** from OpenCLIP ViT-bigG.
 Embedding pooling is the process of converting a sequence of tokens into one embedding vector.
 In other words, pooling embedding is a lossy compression of information.